National Health Investors (NHI)

 nullAI Analysis | Feedback

-John L. Spaid Executive Vice President of Finance, Chief Financial Officer and Treasurer
+John L. Spaid, Executive Vice President of Finance, Chief Financial Officer & Treasurer

-Mr. Spaid was appointed Chief Financial Officer in November 2019 and Treasurer in February 2023, having joined NHI in March 2016 as Executive Vice President of Finance.
+Mr. Spaid was named Chief Financial Officer in November 2019 and Treasurer in February 2023.
+He joined NHI in March 2016 as Executive Vice President of Finance.
 He has over 40 years of experience in real estate, finance, and senior housing.
-Prior to NHI, Mr. Spaid was Senior Vice President of Financial Planning and Analysis at Emeritus Senior Living, where he supervised financial analysis and support and led multiple merger and acquisition (M&A) processes totaling over $20 billion from 2012 to 2014.
-From 2010 to 2011, he worked as an independent financial consultant, offering M&A, workout, and private equity consulting services.
-He also served as the CFO of a regional assisted living and memory care provider in Redmond, Washington, from 2008 to 2009.
+Prior to joining NHI, he served as Senior Vice President of Financial Planning and Analysis at Emeritus, where he led corporate and operational financial analysis teams from 2012 to 2014.
+Before joining NHI, Mr. Spaid provided consulting services to the company from November 2015.

-Kevin Carlton Pascoe Executive Vice President of Investments and Chief Investment Officer
+Kevin Pascoe, Executive Vice President of Investments & Chief Investment Officer

 AI Analysis | Feedback